Red flag traffic laws: Red flag law in the United Kingdom

 In the United Kingdom, the law required self-propelled vehicles to be led by a pedestrian waving a red flag or carrying a lantern to warn bystanders of the vehicle's approach.

 In particular the Locomotives Act 1865, also known as Red Flag Act, stated:

 The Red Flag Act was repealed in 1896, by which time the internal combustion engine was well into its infancy.

 Red flag law in the United States

-In the United States, the state of Vermont passed a similar Red Flag Law in 1894, only to repeal it two years later.
+In the United States, Vermont passed a similar Red Flag Law in 1894, only to repeal it two years later.
 This law stated that "[t]he owner or person in charge of a carriage, vehicle or engine propelled by steam, except road rollers" must have a "person of mature age [...] at least one-eight of a mile in advance of" the vehicle, to warn those with livestock of its impending arrival.
 If at night, it also required the aforementioned person to carry a red light.
 The law did not apply to rail vehicles.